ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 ### Helpers

-A new helper method `ibexa.helpers.contentType.getContentTypeDataByHref` has been introduced to help you get content type data in JavaScript.
+A new helper method `ibexa.helpers.contentType.getContentTypeDataByHref` has been introduced to help you get Content Type data in JavaScript.

 ### Ibexa Connect